airdcpp-web/airdcpp-webclient/README.md

 # AirDC++ Web Client

-AirDC++ Web Client is a cross-platform peer-to-peer file sharing client which allows sharing files with groups of people.
+AirDC++ Web Client is a locally installed application, which is designed for frequent sharing of large files or directories within a group of people in a local network or over internet.

-The client can be installed on a normal computer or file server and accessed with a responsive web-based user interface (optimized also for mobile devices).
+The application can be installed on different types of systems, such as on file servers/NAS devices or normal computers.
+It's managed via a web browser with a responsive user interface.

 ### Key functionality